116th Air Control Wing: Combat in Korean War

 The 116th Fighter Group was federalized on 10 October 1950 due to the Korean War.
 It was redesignated the 116th Fighter-Bomber Group, assigned to Tactical Air Command and moved to George Air Force Base, California.
 At George, the 116th Group was assigned to the newly activated 116th Fighter-Bomber Wing on 1 November as it reorganized under the wing base organization.

 At George the wing's three fighter squadrons were equipped with Lockheed F-80C Shooting Stars and began operational training.
-After losing many of their F-80 pilots to assignment to Far East Air Forces (FEAF) as replacements, all three squadrons were forced to transfer pilots between themselves in order to maintain a balance of qualified pilots, and they were no longer individual squadrons of Georgia, Florida and California.
+After losing many of their F-80 pilots to assignment to Far East Air Forces as replacements, all three squadrons were forced to transfer pilots between themselves in order to maintain a balance of qualified pilots, and they were no longer individual squadrons of Georgia, Florida and California.
 In April 1951 the wing began receiving brand new Republic F-84E Thunderjets directly from Republic Aircraft.
 On 14 May the wing received a warning order for an impending transfer, and they expected to be transferred to Europe.
 With a readiness date of 25 June, the 116th was ready to move, and by 1 July they had sent their seventy-five F-84Es to the New York Port of Embarkation for shipment to France.
 However, on 3 July 1951 they received orders transferring them to Japan.
 Fifty-four F-84Es had to be obtained from Bergstrom Air Force Base, Texas and Langley Air Force Base, Virginia as partial replacements for these Thunderjets.